Trees & Plants

 Lynn Marshall (512) 928-4441

-Purpose: Plants are the basis of civilization.
-We are dedicated to the exploration and documentation of the native plants of Texas and surrounding regions as the foods, medicines, and resources of the past, present, and future.
+Purpose: Plants are the basis of civilization (not to mention life on earth).
+UWP is dedicated to exploring and documenting the native plants of Texas and surrounding regions as the foods, medicines, and resources of the past, present, and future.

-Projects/Activities: UWP is putting together a database and encyclopedia of uses of 4,000 native plants (foods, pharmaceuticals, fibers, glues, dyes, oils, etc.).
+Projects/Activities: UWP is putting together a database and encyclopedic publication of uses of 4,000 native plants (foods, pharmaceuticals, fibers, glues, dyes, oils, etc.).
 Call for information about classes and other activities.

-Meetings: No set dates.
-We have get-togethers and events throughout the year for members and volunteers.
+Meetings: Get-togethers and events throughout the year for members and volunteers.

-Volunteer Opportunities: Volunteers are needed to keep research files, staff booths at events, help produce the newsletter, accounting, publicity, fundraising, and general office work.
-Volunteers are also needed to help with the database and encyclopedia.
-Student interns welcome; credit available for some Independent Studies positions.
+Volunteer Opportunities: Volunteers are needed to keep research files updated, staff event booths, help produce the newsletter, publicity, fundraising, membership database, and work on the encyclopedia.
+Student interns welcome; college credit available for some Independent Studies positions.

-Newsletters/Publications: Useful Wild Plants newsletter, quarterly.
-It covers project news, past uses of plants, people who make their living working with plants, and volunteer and member activities.
-We have also printed four volumes of The Encyclopedia of the Useful Wild Plants of Texas, the Southeastern and Southwestern United States, and Northern Mexico.
-Volume 4 was released in 2015.
+Newsletters/Publications: The quarterly Useful Wild Plants newsletter covers project news, uses of plants, people who make their living working with plants, and volunteer and member activities.
+The first four volumes (covering the genera from Abronia through Convolvulus) of encyclopedic Useful Wild Plants of Texas, the Southeastern and Southwestern United States, the Southern Plains, and Northern Mexico are available.

 Dues: $25/Individual; $50/Family; $100/Sustaining.